 Summary: The cost to get ready to go on a mission (to buy clothes, suit cases, and other gear) varies depending on the mission and personal situation of the missionary, but the average is around $2,000.

-One question that has come up often from readers is how much do missionaries need to have saved to buy clothes, suit cases, and other gear (dresses, suits, shoes, socks, garments, pajamas, toiletries, winter coat, sheets, etc.) before going on their mission.
+One question that has come up often from readers is how much money to have saved to buy missionary clothes, suit cases, and other gear (dresses, suits, shoes, socks, garments, pajamas, toiletries, winter coat, sheets, etc.) before going on their mission.
 These purchases are in addition to the monthly cost of an LDS mission, but similarly must be paid for by the missionaries, and their families, themselves.

 While the needs of ever mission and missionary are different, making it difficult to estimate these costs with exactness, many future missionaries would benefit from a ball-park estimate of how much to expect to spend to get ready to go on their mission.
 So I reached out to several families in my stake who had recently sent missionaries out and I asked them how much it cost to get ready to go on a mission.
 The responses varied from $1,000 to over $3,000.